gambitier/gambitier.github.io/README.md

 from the theme's gem.
 If you have ever installed this theme gem, you can use the command `bundle info --path jekyll-theme-chirpy` to locate these files.

-The Jekyll team claims that this is to leave the ball in the user’s court, but this also results in users not being able to enjoy the out-of-the-box experience when using feature-rich themes.
+The Jekyll team claims that this is to leave the ball in the user's court, but this also results in users not being able to enjoy the out-of-the-box experience when using feature-rich themes.

 To fully use all the features of **Chirpy**, you need to copy the other critical files from the theme's gem to your